 A huge range of factors can contribute to a business's failure, and not all of them can be controlled.
 But what can a new business owner do to keep themselves out of the half of startups that flop in the first four years, and into the half that succeeds?

 Business analytics company CB Insights conducts studies on the most common reasons behind startup failures.
 They've released two or three updates each year since 2014, so they've stayed on top of the matter.

 Here, we'll take a look at their definitive ranking of the top reasons why a business fails, throwing in case studies and additional data when needed.
 And don't worry — we'll let you know what your business can do to dodge the most likely threats.

 Here are the top six most common reasons startups fail:

 The biggest reason a startup fails?
 Poor market fit.
-This factor was cited as a concern for a huge 42% of business closures, CB Insights found.
+Misreading the market demand was cited as the reason behind a huge 42% of business closures, CB Insights found.

 A startup might be delivering a cool answer to a problem, but if the problem isn't affecting a large enough group of potential customers, that business won't have a market needed to exist.

 The takeaway: Make something that people need and can't get.
 Your handcrafted reusable grocery bags might look nice, but if your customers already have a burlap sack that does the job, you won't sell yours.
 If your current product or service isn't solving a genuine problem, your business won't grow and retain customers.

 And even if commercial success is in sight, it might be too far away.
 That's the stated reason for one of the biggest startup flops in recent memory, Alphabet's “Loon,” which aimed to bring global internet access via balloons.
 Despite a total of $125 million in disclosed funding, Loon shuttered in January 2021.

 “Despite the team’s groundbreaking technical achievements over the last nine years, the road to commercial viability has proven much longer and riskier than hoped,” Astro Teller, head of X Lab, told the Financial Times.